yuanzhep/HFM/README.md

 ### Preprocessing the mimic3 dataset
 First, you can get access to the (demo) MIMIC-III .csv files: [here](https://physionet.org/content/mimiciii-demo/1.4/).
 Please note that access to (full) MIMIC-III requires completion of a brief online course prior to downloading the raw files.
 Detailed data requirements can be found [here](https://physionet.org/content/mimiciii/1.4/).
 In order to preprocess the data:

-I<sup>1</sup>.
 The following command takes MIMIC-III CSVs, generates one directory per `SUBJECT_ID` and writes ICU stay information to `data/{SUBJECT_ID}/stays.csv`, diagnoses to `data/{SUBJECT_ID}/diagnoses.csv`, and events to `data/{SUBJECT_ID}/events.csv`.
 ```bash
 python -m mimic3benchmark.scripts.extract_subjects /a/bear.cs.fiu.edu./disk/bear-c/users/rxm1351/yz/0108fedmm/mimic3-benchmarks/physionet.org/files/mimiciii/1.4/ data/root/
 ```

-b.
 The following command attempts to fix some issues (ICU stay ID is missing) and removes the events that have missing information.
 About 80% of events remain after removing all suspicious rows.

 ```bash
 python -m mimic3benchmark.scripts.validate_events data/root/
 ```

-c.
 The next command breaks up per-subject data into separate episodes (pertaining to ICU stays).
 Time series of events are stored in ```{SUBJECT_ID}/episode{#}_timeseries.csv``` (where # counts distinct episodes) while episode-level information (patient age, gender, ethnicity, height, weight) and outcomes (mortality, length of stay, diagnoses) are stores in ```{SUBJECT_ID}/episode{#}.csv```.
 This script requires two files, one that maps event ITEMIDs to clinical variables and another that defines valid ranges for clinical variables (for detecting outliers, etc.). **Outlier detection is disabled in the current version**.

 ```bash
 python -m mimic3benchmark.scripts.extract_episodes_from_subjects data/root/
 ```

-d.
 The next command splits the whole dataset into training and testing sets.
 Note that the train/test split is the same of all tasks.

 ```bash
 python -m mimic3benchmark.scripts.split_train_and_test data/root/
 ```

-e.
 The following command will generate a task-specific dataset for "in-hospital mortality".

 ```bash
 python -m mimic3benchmark.scripts.create_in_hospital_mortality data/root/ data/in-hospital-mortality/